 Why is depth so challenging?

 Reading for depth means getting our brains to work harder and focus longer than they want to.
-Despite our self-branding as intellectual, cogitating creatures, our brains are wired for efficiency and conservation of energy.
+Although we like to think of ourselves as intellectual, cogitating creatures, our brains are wired for efficiency and conservation of energy.
 The vast majority of thinking happens like a reflex: it's fast and automatic.
 The human brain would rather remember than reason; it prefers simplicity over complexity.
 This is why switching gears to thinking in a slow, deliberate way requires significant time and effort.

 three roadblocks to achieving depth